klaytn/metaverse-knowledge-kit/docs/klaytn-contracts/dao-contracts/introduction.md

 ---

 ## Introduction <a id="DAO Introduction"></a>
-The advent of blockchain technology has resulted in a significant shift in traditional organizational structure.
-The traditional organizational structure encourages top-level authority to decide on management, operations, and actions, giving coordination to a central authority.
-Because of the blockchain's decentralized nature, coordination and management of an organization can be delegated to all members, removing the need for centralized control.
+Blockchain technology has brought about a significant change in the traditional organizational structure.
+Typically, traditional organizations are run by a central authority that makes decisions on management, operations, and actions.
+However, the decentralized nature of blockchain technology enables delegation of management and coordination to all members of an organization, thereby removing the need for centralized control.

-In contrast to traditional organizations, DAOs are community-driven entities that do not require central authority or coordination.
-All members now have management and coordination power, and they can make proposals, cast votes, and make decisions in the best interests of the organization.
+Decentralized Autonomous Organizations (DAOs) are community-driven entities that do not require a central authority or coordination.
+All members of a DAO have management and coordination power, allowing them to make proposals, cast votes, and make decisions in the best interest of the organization.
+This is in contrast to traditional organizations where decisions are made by a select few at the top.

-The following are some of the benefits of running an organization in a decentralized way:
+Here are some of the benefits of running an organization in a decentralized way:

-* **Transparency**: All proposals and votes can be viewed publicly on the blockchain.
-This enhances transparency and accountability because all members will want to act honestly.
+* **Transparency**: When all transactions and activities are recorded on the blockchain for public viewing, it enhances trust and accountability in the organization.
+This also makes operations more transparent and easily auditable.

+* **Decentralized decision-making**: A DAO is governed by its members through a consensus mechanism.
+This eliminates the need for a central authority, which can be biased and may not represent the interests of all stakeholders.

-* **Community-driven**: People with similar interests are brought together to work towards a common goal.
-As a result, a DAO allows people from all over the world to collaborate on a common goal.
+* **Community-driven**: A DAO brings together people with similar interests to work towards a common goal.
+This encourages collaboration, innovation, and participation among the community who can work together to identify the organization's goals, implement new ideas, and make collective decisions.

-* **No-central Authority**: Decisions in a DAO are not made by a central authority.
+* **Cost-effectiveness**: DAOs operate autonomously and do not require expensive infrastructure, administrative overheads, or intermediaries, making them cost-effective and ideal for startups or small organizations.

+* **Scalability**: DAOs are highly scalable and can accommodate changes in membership or goals.
+This makes them flexible and adaptable to changing market conditions, making them ideal for fast-growing or evolving industries.

 ## How does a DAO work? <a id="How do DAO’s work"></a>

-Smart contracts can be used to program the functionality of a DAO.
-Governance abilities such as creating new proposals, casting votes, and finalising proposals are all possible and readily available on-chain.
-Remember that all of this is done by members of the community, not by a central authority.
+SSmart contracts enable the programming of the functions of a DAO, including governance abilities such as proposing, voting, and finalizing proposals.
+These functionalities are readily available on the blockchain and are executed by members of the community, not by a central authority.

-Members, ideally, agree on decisions after raising a proposal in the first instance.
-If the proposal is supported by the majority of stakeholders, it is automatically implemented.
-For example, based on the result of a members’ vote, a code may be triggered to mint a predetermined amount of tokens held in the DAO’s custody to a specified blockchain address.

-DAO members frequently invest their funds in the form of tokens to achieve a common goal.
-These members' tokens typically represent their proportionate voting rights.
-For example in some DAO's, member who owns 100 tokens has twice the voting power of a member who owns 50 tokens.
-This practice is viewed positively because individuals who have a greater financial stake in the DAO are more motivated to do what is best for the organization.
+DAO members usually invest their funds in the form of tokens to achieve a common goal.
+These tokens represent their proportional voting rights, and some DAOs give members with a higher token count more voting power.
+When majority of the stakeholders support a proposal, it is automatically executed through a code that is triggered.
+This approach is generally seen as positive since members with more significant financial stakes in the DAO are more motivated to act in its best interests.

-Having said that, DAO members have the option of making proposals for the project's future.
-The following categories represent some of the critical decisions made by DAO members:
+DAO members usually invest their funds in the form of tokens to achieve a common goal.
+These tokens represent their proportional voting rights, and some DAOs give members with a higher token count more voting power.
+This approach is generally seen as positive since members with more significant financial stakes in the DAO are more motivated to act in its best interests.

+DAO members can make proposals to spur project growth and promote a sustainable future.
+Here are some proposal areas that are common in a DAO:

 * **Technical proposals**: These proposals suggest technical improvements or changes to the network to further enhance the security, performance, or functionality of the protocol.
-* **Treasury proposals**: These are proposals that can request funding from the DAO's treasury, make changes to the treasury for the project’s future.
+* **Treasury proposals**: These proposals suggest changes to optimize the project's treasury to better secure its long-term future.
-* **Community proposals**: These proposals allows members to request funding to engage and grow the community.
+* **Community proposals**: These proposals allow members to request funding to engage and grow the community.

-## Usecase <a id="DAO Usecase"></a>
+## Use cases <a id="DAO Usecase"></a>
-It is established that the metaverse offers real-world experience to users via a virtually connected ecosystem.
-Having said that, the demand for a decentralized community will grow as users from various groups associate and connect in the metaverse.
-A decentralized community called DAO will be essential to the development of an efficient  metaverse.
+The metaverse is an interconnected virtual ecosystem that provides users with real-world experiences.
+As more users from diverse backgrounds join and connect in the metaverse, there will be a growing need for a decentralized community AKA DAOs to facilitate efficient development.

-The following are some of the applications of DAO in the Metaverse:
+The following are some of the applications of a DAO in the metaverse:

-1. **Overall Governance**
+**1. Overall governance**

-The presence of DAOs in the metaverse enhances a decentralized governing model.
-As such, community members take the lead in defining the future prospects of the protocol by voting and reaching an agreement.

-For instance, the [Decentraland](https://docs.decentraland.org/player/general/dao/dao-userguide/) is structured as a DAO, allowing each member to participate in voting processes for decisions regarding new wearables for user avatars, the management of land auctions, and the opening of requests for grants for property development.
-Additionally, the total balance of MANA, NAMES, and LAND linked to the wallet connected to the DAO is used to calculate each member's voting power.
+DAOs enable a decentralized governance model in the metaverse, where community members lead the decision-making process by voting and reaching a consensus.
+For example, [Decentraland](https://docs.decentraland.org/player/general/dao/dao-userguide/) is a DAO that allows members to vote on decisions regarding wearables for user avatars, land auctions, and grants for property development.
+Each member's voting power is calculated based on their total balance of MANA, NAMES, and LAND in their connected wallet.

-2. **Shared Ownership**
+**2. Shared ownership**

-With the existence of DAOs in the metaverse, users can now partake in shared ownership schemes.
-This means that community members can share ownership of NFTs, with cryptocurrency having raised funds to invest in them.
+DAOs enable users to participate in shared ownership schemes for NFTs, where community members can pool funds to invest in them.

-3. **Fundraising**
+**3. Fundraising**

-Members of the community can utilize the tokens they purchased to fund and advance the Metaverse project.
+Community members can use the tokens they purchased to fund and support the development of the metaverse project.